 “Time is your friend,” Kruzel said.
 “Start now and make saving a priority.”

 In 2018, you can add an extra $6,000 to a 401k, 403(b) or 457 plan for a maximum contribution of $24,500.
 Additionally, you can boost traditional and Roth IRA contributions by $1,000, bringing the total amount you can set aside in these accounts to $6,500.

 People in their 50s shouldn’t shy away from equities, either.
 Fidelity Freedom Funds, which are target date funds that automatically adjust asset allocation based on a retirement date, still include equity investments for those in their 50s.
 Being too conservative can hurt your chances of getting the return you need to reach $1 million by age 65.

 If you need help creating a plan to reach your savings goal, start by asking if your employer offers access to investment advice as part of your benefits package.
+Also, look into other investments to grow your money.
 Otherwise, consider meeting with a financial planner.